rnd195/rnd195.github.io/posts/tfm-electricity-consumption/index.md

 ## Data

-Specifically, I decided to use electricity consumption data from the operator of the Finnish grid through their Open Data portal[^data].
-At this point, I believe that it is important to give my words of appreciation to the people at Fingrid for providing easy access to the data with clear license terms.
+Specifically, I decided to use electricity consumption data from the operator of the Finnish grid through their Open Data portal.[^data] At this point, I believe that it is important to give my words of appreciation to the people at Fingrid for providing easy access to the data with clear license terms.
 In my view, this is the way open data should be done, so thank you!

 From my experience, electricity consumption in (most of?)
 Europe typically follows these three major seasonal patterns: